jaleezyy/covid-19-signal/README.md

 You can run the snakemake command as written above, but note that if the `--conda-prefix` is not set as this (i.e., `$PWD/.snakemake/conda`), then all envs will be reinstalled for each time you change the `results_dir` in the `config.yaml`.

-Alternatively, you can skip the above configuration and sample table generation steps by simply providing the directory of reads to the main script:
+Alternatively, you can skip the above configuration and sample table generation steps by simply providing the directory of reads to the main script (see step 2):

 `python signalexe.py --directory /path/to/reads --cores 4 all`